 I’ll write about the days spent camping, and some of the adventures we experienced over a few posts in the coming weeks, but thought I’d start with this, the short voyage to reach our destination.
 And, because I’m a little boy, I couldn’t resist including the police launch used for the trip back.
 What fun it was, getting my non-existent locks wind-tossed and wet in the sea spray thrown up by a fast-moving boat – far better than me fast-moving to the side and throwing up…

 I’ve never been in the back of a police car (being a law-abiding sort) but now I can say I’ve been hauled into the back of a police launch (my initial clamber in wasn’t so elegant…)

 I’ll leave it there, happily pretending to be an almost salty sea dog, and continue the tale another time.

-Thanks for reading, and have a wonderful weekend!
+Thanks for reading, and I hope you have a wonderful weekend!